matheus4lves/udemy-the-complete-javascript-course_modal-window/README.md

 ## Installation and usage

 1. Clone or download this repository
-2. Open it with VS Code
+2. Open it with VS Code (alternatively, use your OS's terminal/CMD)
 3. Run `npm install` to install dependencies
-4. Run `npm run dev` to build
+4. Run `npm run dev` to build the app
-5. Run `npm serve` to serve
+5. Run `npm run serve` to serve the app over http
-6. Click `Go Live` at the bottom left corner of the editor

 ## Source